Face Milling Basics

 It’s easy to compute Feeds and Speeds to compare these two face milling solutions using our G-Wizard Calculator software (click the link for a free 30-day trial if you’ve never played with G-Wizard).

-Here’s a typical cut set up for a 90 degree Face Mill:
+Here’s a typical cut set up for 90 degree Face Mills / Shell Mills:

 G-Wizard set up for a 90 degree face mill…